Man at desk using notes to plan website content

 Content is the currency of the Internet.
-No matter how clever, graphically beautiful, or technically impressive your website, it exists to convey information.
+No matter how clever, graphically beautiful, or technically impressive your website is, it exists to convey information.
 Despite this, website content is often an afterthought.

-Graphic design, technology and SEO (search engine optimization) have one purpose.
-They exist to showcase your content.
+Graphic design, technology, SEO, and AI-powered search optimization all exist to showcase your content.

 Your website is your content

 Content is the driver, not the disinterested back seat passenger.
 Its job is to attract your ideal prospects and bring them to the information they are looking for.
-Then it should serve up other enticing morsels designed to develop deep and lasting connections with the right visitor.
+Then it should serve up other enticing morsels to develop deep, lasting connections with the right visitors.

 From videos and blogs to case studies, reports, apps, webinars, slide decks, infographics and so on, your content comprises the documents you create to communicate with your customer.